marvinferber/imagesimilarity/README.md

 * `python guimain.py`

 Since annoy cannot be installed via pip on Windows, there is a fixed whl package for Python 3.7 included in setup.py.

+## Release/Install

+Pyinstaller can be used to create a distributable package both on Windows and Linux.
+However, the latest pyinstaller devel is necessary to handle TensorFlow dependencies correctly.
+Pyinstaller devel will be installed as described above using pip and setup.py for this purpose.
+Just type `pyinstaller src/guimain.py` to create the distributable package.
+It will be located in a dist folder.